Location: The Borough Welsh Congregational Chapel, 90 Southwark Bridge Road, London, SE1 0EX

 FREE TICKET EVENT

-One of the most exciting events in this year’s MERGE Festival, Bankside, London, ‘The Exquisite Corpse Will Drink The Young Wine’ brought together a group of contemporary musicians and artists for a night of performance at the Welsh Congregational Chapel in Borough, London.
+One of the most exciting events in MERGE Festival 2012, Bankside, London, ‘The Exquisite Corpse Will Drink The Young Wine’ brought together a group of contemporary musicians and artists for a night of performance at the Welsh Congregational Chapel in Borough, London.
 There was live performances by Origamibiro, The Joy of Box, Fiona Banner, and Viv Albertine, with Steve Beresford, James McArthur and a male voice choir. .

 The title of the evening was taken from a verbal parlour game appropriated by the Surrealists to celebrate the ‘mystique of accident,’ wherein participants blindly wrote words on a single piece of paper to form bizarre and unexpected sentences.